levimccormick/FreeQuest/heroes/wizard.md

 # The Wizard

-Eschewing training in weapons and armor, the Wizard shapes and controls magical forces to defeat his enemies.
+Eschewing training in weapons and armor, the Wizard shapes and controls elemental forces to defeat his enemies.

 | Base Stats | Value |
 |----|----:|